 G. Exhibits must be owned by the club member showing.
 Each member must show his exhibit before the judges unless the superintendent approves a substitute showman.
 An animal can only be shown by one exhibitor.
-An animal must be exhibited at halter in 4-H/FFA show to be shown in showmanship.H.
-Market beef will be classified at the County Fair by finish weight (weight at fair) or shoulder height (method at discretion of 4-H Beef Superintendent).
+An animal must be exhibited at halter in 4-H/FFA show to be shown in showmanship.

+H. Market beef will be classified at the County Fair by finish weight (weight at fair) or shoulder height (method at discretion of 4-H Beef Superintendent).
 County fair premiums will be divided between regular placings and rate of gain.
-All cattle should be entered by 8 p.m. on July 22.
-All market beef will be weighed and scanned for the Carcass Contest on July 22 from 6 to 8 p.m.
+All cattle should be entered by 8 p.m. on July 24.
+All market beef will be weighed on July 24 from 6 to 8 p.m.
 I. ALL cattle must check in at the scale on Wednesday evening.
 In addition, ALL baby breeding heifers and feeder calves must check in AGAIN Friday morning in the Leland Herman Memorial Arena to check tags/tattoos.
 Tags/tattoos must match ID sheets.
-Heifers must be tattooed to advance to Ak-Sar-Ben or State Fair.
+Heifers must be tattooed to advance to State Fair.